Actos, ActoplusMet, Competact, or Duotact

 Diabetes can hurt the heart muscle.
 This leads to heart failure.
 Diabetes hurts the kidneys.
 When the kidneys don't work well that is called renal failure.
 People with renal failure have to go on dialysis to stay alive.
 Diabetes is the biggest cause of kidney failure in the developed world.
 People with diabetes can get damage to their eyes.
 New blood vessels that grow in the retina aren't as good.
 This makes the macula swell, which leads to not seeing well or even going blind.

 On June 15, 2011, the Federal Drug Administration ("FDA") made a Safety Announcement.
 The FDA said that anyone taking pioglitazone for a year or more may have a bigger risk of getting bladder cancer.
 The FDA ordered Takeda to add to the medicine label the warning that taking pioglitazone increased a person's risk of bladder cancer.

-The FDA also told doctors to not to prescribe medicine containing piolitizone to people with bladder cancer.
+The FDA also told doctors to not to prescribe medicine containing pioglitazone to people with bladder cancer.
 The FDA said if a patient had bladder cancer already, the doctor needed carefully weigh the benefit of controlling their blood sugar levels against the increased chance of making their bladder cancer worse.

 The FDA made this order because of a study of 193,099 diabetic patients at Kaiser Permanente Northern California ("Kaiser").
 The Kaiser study looked at the records of people who were treated from 1997 to 2008.
 These records showed a number of the patients who took pioglitazone then got bladder cancer.

 The FDA had only looked at five years of records when they decided to tell Takeda to add warnings.
-They figured out there was 40% greater chance of getting bladder cancer after 12 months taking pioglitazone, and an even higher chance of bladder cancer risk after 24 months on pioglitazone.
+They figured out there was a 40% greater chance of getting bladder cancer after 12 months taking pioglitazone, and an even higher chance of bladder cancer risk after 24 months on pioglitazone.

 The FDA also said that in France, the French Agency for the Safety of Health Products (the French version of the FDA) took medicines containing pioglitazone off the market.
 This was done on June 9, 2011.
 In Europe, and in France, Takeda sold their medicine containing pioglitazone under the brand name Glustin.